ANL-CEEESA/UnitCommitment.jl/docs/src/guides/instances.md

 - **Minimum reserves** were set to a fixed proportion of the total demand.

-- **Contingencies** were set to include all N-1 transmission line contingencies that do not generate islands or isolated buses.
-More specifically, there is one contingency for each transmission line, as long as that transmission line is not a bridge in the network graph.
+- **Contingencies** were set to include all N-1 branch contingencies that do not generate islands or isolated buses.
+More specifically, there is one contingency for each branch, as long as that branch is not a bridge in the network graph.

 For each MATPOWER test case, UC.jl provides 365 variations (`2017-01-01` to `2017-12-31`) corresponding different days of the year.